faizan-az02/dsa_problems/README.md

 Problem 14:<br>
 You have n  tiles, where each tile has one letter tiles[i] printed on it.<br>
-Return the number of possible non-empty sequences of let
+Return the number of possible non-empty sequences of letters you can make using the letters printed on those tiles.